joric/arduino-bitcoin-miner/README.md

 Some people experience a problem with midstate hashing.
 This is really very simple.
 Midstate is SHA256 state after hashing the first 64 bytes of the block header.
-You save it for later and then update the state using the remaining 16 (80-64) bytes (including nonce in the very end).
+You save it for later, apply it in the very beginning and feed the remaining 16 (80-64) bytes (including nonce in the end).
+Then you get the digest and double hash it as usual.
 This code is pretty self-explanatory:

 ```
 ...